Loopring/website/loopring.io/public/markdown/orderbook_mining_13_en.md

 5) Note: Vesper will be incentivizing this VSP/ETH pair for 6 rounds (3 months).
 Each round having a 1,300 VSP reward pool.
 So you can plan on adding liquidity for longer.
 The spread tightness may change per round.

+6) For easier market making, consider connecting via the [exchange API](https://docs3.loopring.io/en/), or via [Hummingbot](https://docs.hummingbot.io/exchange-connectors/loopring/), which is connected to Loopring Exchange.